 Project Ö by Aleksi Hautamaki and Milla Selkimaki

-Located on a tiny island in Kemiönsaari, Finland, this inspiring retreat has been designed in 2019 by Aleksi Hautamaki and Milla Selkimaki.
+Project Ö located on a tiny island in Kemiönsaari, Finland, is an inspiring retreat designed in 2019 by Aleksi Hautamaki and Milla Selkimaki.

 Photography by Archmospheres